 Fault in North Carolina

-In North Carolina, the driver who was negligent or violated a traffic law is typically at-fault for the accident.
+In North Carolina, the driver who was negligent or violated a traffic law is typically at fault for the collision.

 Contributory Negligence in Concord, North Carolina

-North Carolina follows the contributory negligence doctrine.
-Under this doctrine, you cannot recover damages if you are even one percent at fault for the accident.
+North Carolina is one of very few states that follows the contributory negligence doctrine.
+Under this law, you cannot recover damages if you are even one percent at fault for the accident.

 For example, let’s say you are involved in a car accident.
 The police report finds that both you and the other driver were at fault for the accident, each contributing 50% to the cause of the accident.
 Under North Carolina’s rule of contributory negligence, you will not be able to recover any damages from the other driver.
 If you are involved in an accident, it is important to seek the help of an experienced car accident attorney.